cornelRaiu/search-analytics/readme.txt

 You can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [Search Analytics](https://github.com/cornelRaiu/search-analytics).

 == Changelog ==
+= 1.3.6 =
+* Bugfix: Users can not see the statistics page in some cases.
+[Bug report](https://github.com/cornelRaiu/search-analytics/issues/3)
+* Optimization: **compatibility with WP versions up to 5.8**

 = 1.3.5 =
 * Bugfix: Fix dates filter not allowing you to select the current day in certain timezones
 * Bugfix: Deleting multiple entries with the bulk action would trigger 2 notices